mailgun/pebblezgo/README.md

 pebblezgo
 =========

-go example of the pebblez transport: protocol buffers over zeromq
+A golang example of the pebblez transport: protocol buffers (protobuf) over zeromq

 What is particularly attractive about this transport is that, in addition to being typesafe, it is usable from [R](http://www.r-project.org/).
 Oh yeah!
 Oh.
 And from every other language too.